 The second documentary is titled "Multiple Injuries".
 This film is about Mark Gizewski who survived Thalidomide, a prescription drug his mother took for morning sickness.
 It caused thousands of people to be born with severe birth defects from 1957 to 1962.

 He survived over 30 surgeries to "correct" those deformities with varying results.
 Right now, Mark is in the NYS prison system serving a LIFE sentence for a 1995 offense where he pretended to have a gun.
-He was released after 6 years, but sent back in 2009 for a parole violation.

 He is not getting the proper care he needs to survive.
 DOCCS has him in Mohawk Correctional Facility locked in 24 when not at programming for minor offenses.
 Five Points Correctional Facility refused his requests for proper accommodations due him under the Americans With Disabilities Act.